iamanurag092/AI-Assisted-Medical-Image-Analysis-system/README.md

 You can check out the live demo of the application here:
 [http://139.84.218.53](http://139.84.218.53)

+*Note: After uploading the Chest X-Ray image you might not be able to see on the web app, it will be uploaded and you can click on Upload and Analyze button to see the prediction.

 ## How to Use

 1. **Upload Image**: Click on the "Choose Image" button and select a chest X-ray image from your local machine.